Fourth of July Ice Cream Craft For Kids [Free Template]

 Fourth Of July Crafts For Kids

-Crafting provides endless opportunities for fun and learning, so be sure to add in some fun patriotic crafts this Independence Day!
+Crafting provides endless opportunities for fun and learning, so add some fun USA crafts to celebrate America this Independence Day!

-We’ve included some great ones to get you started below.
+We’ve included a list of fun and easy crafts to get you started below.

 Patriotic Gnome Craft – Kids will dress up their own gnomes in red, white, and blue for a fun and creative way to decorate for the upcoming holiday!
-All you need is a few supplies and our free template to chill with the gnomies!
+All you need is a few craft supplies and our free template to chill with the gnomies!
+This is a great idea for decorating your bulletin board this July.

 Popsicle Stick Statue of Liberty Craft – Kids will be able to create their own Lady Liberty masterpiece with some popsicle sticks!
 As they create this iconic symbol of freedom, they’ll have a chance to learn about the Statue of Liberty.
 Don’t miss out on this fun art project!